Nespresso: History

 The system was patented by Nestlé in 1976.
 Early prototypes were complicated machines with large tanks, pumps and tubes – the machine remained unfit to market for a decade.
-It was first introduced to the Swiss market, looking like large traditional commercial espresso machines, initially with slow success.
+It was first introduced to the Swiss market, looking like large traditional commercial espresso machines, but it initially met with limited success.
 Nespresso first tested its new concept in Japan in 1986, and rolled it out to consumers in Switzerland, France, Italy and Japan the same year.
-A decade later, in part due to the efforts of Jean-Paul Gaillard, who introduced the Le Club community—providing Nestlé with a large database of customers and their preferences—reduced prices of machines but increased capsule prices, changed the machine from an office machine into a luxury brand now available to consumers, and licensed production by other companies, the product became more successful.
-In 1990, Nestlé signed a contract with Turmix, which started to sell Nespresso machines in Switzerland.
+A decade later, the product became far more successful, largely due to Jean-Paul Gaillard's efforts.
+He introduced the Le Club community, which gave Nestlé a large database of customers and their preferences; lowered machine prices while increasing capsule prices; repositioned the machine from an office appliance into a luxury consumer brand; and licensed production to other companies.
+In 1990s, Nestlé signed a contract with Turmix, which started to sell Nespresso machines in Switzerland.
 Thereafter, other contracts were signed with Krups, Magimix, Alessi, Philips, Siemens and De'Longhi.
 Starting out as an e-commerce business, Nespresso only opened their first boutique in Paris in 2000 as a concept store.
 Today, Nespresso has a global network of more than 802 boutiques in 515 cities.

 In later years there was friction between Favre—who devised the concept and developed the first machines—and Gaillard, who made the machine a commercial success.
 Favre resigned in 1990 after personality clashes, and the two men were critical of each other.
 Gaillard left Nestlé in 1997 after falling out with CEO Peter Brabeck-Letmathe.
 He claimed that the original idea for Nespresso was bought by Nestlé in 1973, and did not come from Favre, though Nespresso denies this.
-In 2008 Gaillard launched a company that sold biodegradable capsules for Nespresso machines, competing with Nespresso.
+In 2008, Gaillard launched a company that sold biodegradable capsules for Nespresso machines, competing with Nespresso.

 In 2022, Nespresso became a certified B Corporation.